 The County opened some county buildings on June 8th with limited access to the general public.
-The county is still offering a number of remote services such as paying taxes by phone with credit or debit cards and a drop-off box at the main entrance to the Courthouse for payments by check; usage fees for credit cards are being temporarily waived if you pay by phone directly with the staff at the Treasurer's Office.
+The county is still offering a number of remote services such as paying taxes by phone with credit or debit cards and a drop-off box at the main entrance to the Courthouse for payments by check; convenience fees of 1.55% for credit cards have been reinstated effective October 1, 2020.

 The general public is encouraged to call the county office with which you have business prior to coming to a particular county building to see if you can be assisted remotely.
 If you need to come to a county facility to conduct business you must wear a mask and everyone's temperature will be checked with a touchless thermometer prior to being allowed entry.
 Anyone with a fever above 100.1 will not be allowed to enter a county facility.